 Credit Counseling Notice

-If you are unable to make a payment, calling your credit card company and asking about your options may be helpful.
+If you are unable to make a payment, call your credit card company and ask about your options.
 Credit card companies may have ways to help.

 Notice of Changes to Interest Rates and Other Changes